Slugging: A K-beauty skincare trend that will leave you feeling fully moisturized and, well, slug-like.

 What is Slugging?

 Slugging is a process where you apply an occlusive agent to the skin (typically petroleum based) in order to seal in skin’s moisture.
+Leaving the product on overnight leaves you with beautifully soft skin in the morning without the hassle of a multiple-step routine.

 The number one reason people start slugging is to trap moisture beneath a self-made barrier to get the most out of the hydrating products used in their routine.
-This is extremely beneficial during the winter when the air is drier and your skin is at a higher risk of losing moisture.
+This is extremely beneficial during the winter when the air is dry and your skin is at a higher risk of losing moisture.
 Slugging can also be used to help calm eczema and relieve dryness anywhere on the body.

 To slug, all you really need is a petroleum-based ointment.
 The most commonly used is Vaseline, but what goes under the barrier is just as important.